Automating releases on GitLab¶

 Commits section of this guidebook.
 Each time

-commits are merged to the default branch the release
+commits are merged to the default branch the release job analyses each new

 commit message and determines what the next version of the code should be.